toml-lang/toml/README.md

 The last type that has not yet been expressed is an array of keygroups.
 These can be expressed by using a keygroup in double brackets.
-Each keygroup with the same double bracketd name will be an element in the array.
+Each keygroup with the same double bracketed name will be an element in the array.
 The keygroups are inserted in the order encountered.
 A double bracketed keygroup without any key/value pairs will be considered an empty hash table.